Why Homeschooling An Only Child Is Awesome!

 Ideas on How to Socialize In Your Homeschool

-Join coops, if you are new to an area check out Facebook groups in your area.
+Join coops, and meet up with other homeschool families.
+If you are new to an area check out Facebook groups in your area.

 Join sports groups.